1. Help Centre

 1. Go to your round, click on your list of investors

-2. Click Add Investor, then select COMPANY
+2. Click Add Investor > Add New Investor, then select COMPANY

 3. Start typing the name of the company, we'll show a list of matching companies on Companies House, select the desired company from that list.
 Or, if the company isn't shown, perhaps it's not a UK company, just select the top entry, which is the name you typed.